rootcanopy/Book-Reviews/README.md

 >
 > As a user I want to be able to make a profile.
 >
-> As a user I want to be able to save my reviews to my profile
+> As a user I want to save my reviews to my profile.
 >
-> As a user I want to be able to view books reviewed by other people
+> As a user I want to be able to delete my review
 >
-> As a user I want to be able to save my review and others
+> As a user I want to be able to edit my review
+>
+> As a user I want to be able to delete my profile